 Our Superlite Custom Aluminum Forearm Crutches are designed with the long term crutch user in mind.
-As crutch dimensions seldom change, these crutches are built to your exact measurements, requiring no adjustments that contribute to noise, wear and tear.
-They are made from aircraft quality aluminum and super tough nylon with a side opening cuff, for a lightweight and durable experience.
+These crutches are built to your exact measurements, requiring no adjustments that contribute to noise, wear and tear.
+They are made from aircraft quality aluminum and super tough nylon with a side opening cuff, for a lightweight and durable crutch experience.
+Custom Aluminum Forearm Crutches generally weigh 1.5-2.5lbs each depending on length, tip & grip choice.

 Your crutches come complete with cuffs, leather cuff insert, and your choice of finish, grips, and tips for the same price.
 If these are your first forearm crutches, you may want to try our adjustable crutches first or contact us about our Demo Program to make sure that Superlite Forearm crutches are right for you.